stankovictab/.dotfiles/README.md

 You can always open the keybinds menu and filter by assigned to see all of them.

+Vim shortcuts only work in the editor.\
+Special pages won't have Vim mode loaded, so the shortcuts won't work.

 `Ctrl + ,` - Settings\
 `Ctrl + Shift + i` - Developer tools\
 `Ctrl + r` - Reload Obsidian